teamclouday/AndroidTrackpad/Android/README.md

 * Bluetooth
   In bluetooth mode, the application will search in paired devices for target PC
+  In addition, it will find server with a pre-defined UUID
   Assumed that a bluetooth server service has been running on target PC
   It will try to connect to the server, and prepare for communication
 * Wifi (Direct)